Vismay-dev/mapreduce-simple/README.md

 Simple and minimal implementation of [the MapReduce distributed computation framework](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf) introduced by Jeffrey Dean and Sanjay Ghemawat @ Google Inc. in 2004.

 MapReduce is a programming model and processing technique designed for distributed computing on large datasets.
-It consists of two main phases: the Map phase, which processes input files/data in parallel, and the Reduce phase, which performs a summary (by key) operation on the mapped data.
+It consists of two main phases: the Map phase, which processes input files/data in parallel, and the Reduce phase, which performs a summary operation on the mapped data by key.

 ### Additional References: